 The body clears both Hepatitis A and B within a few months, but it has retroactive effects.
 If a person is affected with Hepatitis B, it stays intact inside the body for about six months, and some medications can slow the damaging of your liver.

 Recently, a similar cure for Hepatitis C (which is a type of HPV) was developed as well.

 Gonorrhea has incurable effects so you should do your best to avoid ever contracting it.

 Gonorrhea spreads easily through moist and warm areas of the body such as:

 - Female Reproductive Tract

 The symptoms are either noticeable within 14 days, or they never develop in some cases.
-Both men and women can contract Gonorrhoea.
-Various healthcare professionals can diagnose a gonorrhea infection in various ways.
+Both men and women can contract Gonorrhoea, and healthcare professionals can diagnose a gonorrhea infection in various ways.

-The medications for curing the disease include an antibiotic injection of Ceftriaxone once or a single oral intake of Azithromycin.
+The medications for suppressing the disease include an antibiotic injection of Ceftriaxone once or a single oral intake of Azithromycin.
 If you see symptoms of Gonorrhoea, you must seek medical attention.

 Human Papillomavirus (HPV)